mickamy/gon/README.md

 gon install
 ```

-This command generates the database file and prepares templates required for scaffolding.
+This command generates the database file and prepares templates required for scaffolding, including:

+- Embedded templates for model, repository, usecase, handler
+- Includes lightweight test helpers like `httptestutil/request.go`, generated during install for better testing experience.

 > 💡 Make sure to run this before using `gon g` or `gon d`.